 Today there is all kind of talk about rigor and high standards; Mrs. Roby would fit right in to this world.
 Her class was hard, and expectations were high.
 I remember the first day of my junior year when she told us we had one week to read the New Testament because most allusions are either from the Bible or Shakespeare and we would never be able to identify Biblical allusions without reading the Bible.
 I kept thinking “there’s no way she can test us over the whole New Testament” but she did.

 When she said read a book, we all read the book out of fear of what would happen if we didn’t.
 And there was no Spark Notes to cover our rear if we didn’t.
+The thought of walking into Mrs. Roby’s class without doing our assigned reading never entered our minds.
+Well maybe James Gallaspy, but I digress.

 I also remember that tardiness was never an option.
 I only remember one student being tardy to her class, and that never happened again.